Sigma Auth

 Extended Fields

-BAP profiles can include additional schema.org compatible attestations:
+BAP identity objects can include additional schema.org compatible fields:

 {